OpenID Connect (OIDC) Bearer token authentication

 client_credentials

-that requires client ID and secret or password grant, which also requires client ID, secret, user name, and password to retrieve the access token from the OpenID Connect provider. -
+that requires client id and secret or password grant, which requires client id, secret, username, and password to retrieve the access token from the OIDC provider. -

 -

-The Quarkus service verifies the bearer access token signature using the verification keys, checks the token expiry date and other claims, allows the request to proceed if the token is valid, and returns the service response to the Client.
+The Quarkus service verifies the bearer access token signature by using the verification keys, checks the token expiry date and other claims, allows the request to proceed if the token is valid, and returns the service response to the client.

-If you need to authenticate and authorize the users using OpenID Connect Authorization Code Flow, see OIDC code flow mechanism for protecting web applications.
-Also, if you use Keycloak and bearer tokens, see Using Keycloak to Centralize Authorization.
+If you need to authenticate and authorize users by using OIDC authorization code flow, see the Quarkus OpenID Connect authorization code flow mechanism for protecting web applications guide.
+Also, if you use Keycloak and bearer tokens, see the Quarkus Using Keycloak to centralize authorization guide.

-To learn about how you can protect service applications by using OIDC Bearer token authentication, see OIDC Bearer token authentication tutorial.
+To learn about how you can protect service applications by using OIDC Bearer token authentication, see the following tutorial:

-For information about how to support multiple tenants, see Using OpenID Connect Multi-Tenancy.
+For information about how to support multiple tenants, see the Quarkus Using OpenID Connect Multi-Tenancy guide.

 Accessing JWT claims

-If you need to access JWT token claims then you can inject JsonWebToken
+If you need to access JWT token claims, you can inject JsonWebToken

 :